Review the approved 2020 Bicycle-Pedestrian Master Plan update here.

 The process to update the plan started in September 2019 with an inventory of the Town’s progress on the 2009 plan and its connection to other Town plans adopted in more recent years.
-Town staff plans to present the final draft of the Bicycle and Pedestrian Master Plan Update to the Town Council on October 5, 2020.
+Town staff presented the final draft of the Bicycle and Pedestrian Master Plan Update to the Town Council on October 5, 2020.

-Throughout the plan update process, public engagement has been critical.
+Throughout the plan update process, public engagement was critical.
 The Town gathered feedback through the following means:

 * A November 2019 open house where information was shared with community residents.
 Staff asked for attendees' vision for a more walkable and bikeable community.
 Over 40 people attended and shared their ideas for desired types of improvements.
 Topics shared included barriers to walking and biking, priorities and values, and specific projects to create a safer, more connected system for active transportation.
 To learn more about the open house, you can view a brief presentation and the display boards.